My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Our first family Christmas holiday away, to Bluestone Resort in Wales

-It was almost the same with the holiday.
+It was almost the same reaction from him with my holiday idea this year.

-I said I wanted to go away this year and although he wasn’t convinced to go away for Christmas Day itself, he did agree to go away in-between Christmas and New Year which was perfect as Bluestone offered a 3 night break from 27th to 30th December.
+I said I wanted to go away this year for Christmas or during the Christmas school holidays, and although he wasn’t convinced to go away for Christmas Day itself, he did agree to go away in between Christmas and New Year, which was perfect as Bluestone offered a 3-night break from 27th to 30th December.

-Next year I’ll aim for a week and so on.
-I might even convince him to go away for the whole thing!
+Next year I’ll aim for a week, and so on…!
+I might even convince him to go away for the whole thing for one year.
+We’ll see!

 Click here to check availability for Bluestone in Wales!